3rcok/mobile-portfolio/README.md

 * because print.css and style.css are so small it made no sense to have them in separate files, so I combined them into one
 * moved js <script>s to the bottom of the html file and made them async
 * used inline css
+* as perfmatters.js is so small, I have integrated it into the html
+* used grunt to minify js and css